 - Apply counseling practices specific to patients and clients who choose to use botanical supplements

-- Understand the implications of DSHEA of 1994 and current legislation regarding supplements, label claims, and good manufacturing practices as mandated by the FDA.
+- Describe the implications of DSHEA of 1994 and current legislation regarding supplements, label claims, and good manufacturing practices as mandated by the FDA

-- Explain safety issues of herbal dietary supplements pertaining to contamination, toxicity and herb/drug interactions.
+- Explain safety issues of herbal dietary supplements pertaining to contamination, adulteration, toxicity and herb/drug interactions

 - Explain how to read and interpret a dietary supplement label that contains botanical material

-- Explain traditional, cultural uses of botanical medicine.
+- Provide examples of traditional, cultural uses of botanical medicine

-- List herbs typically found in products promoted in weight loss supplements.
+- List herbs typically found in products promoted for weight loss supplements

 Course content may take a few minutes to display fully.

 This course is intended for an interprofessional audience, including dietitians, health educators, athletic trainers, and fitness professionals.

 Fitness professionals: Take this version of the course to ensure you receive appropriate credit.